 [EN] We are extremely grateful to the participants who have (and continue to) contribute to the Time Social Distancing study during the Covid-19 pandemic.
-Below, please find the outcomes of the study.
+Below, please find some of the outcomes of the study below.

 [FR] Nous sommes extrêmement reconnaissants envers les participants qui ont contribué à l’étude Time Social Distancing lors de la pandémie de Covid-19.
-Nous énumérons ci-dessous les résultats de l’étude.
+Nous listons ci-dessous quelques résultats de l’étude.

 Peer-reviewed articles .
 Articles avec comité de lecture (revu par les pairs)